shundhammer/qdirstat/README.md

   normally you want to know what eats up the disk space on that one partition that is filling up, not on any others like /home that are mounted there.
-Unfortunately, a Btrfs subvolume is also just another mount point, and QDirStat will start reading there, too - at /var/log, at /var/spool, at /var/lib/libvirt etc.; a typical Btrfs root filesystem has about a dozen subvolumes, and all files in them are currently disregarded by QDirStat.
+Unfortunately, a Btrfs subvolume is also just another mount point, and QDirStat will stop reading there, too - at /var/log, at /var/spool, at /var/lib/libvirt etc.; a typical Btrfs root filesystem has about a dozen subvolumes, and all files in them are currently disregarded by QDirStat.
 You can of course click on "Continue reading at mount point" individually in